PhantomChain/docs/docs/cookbook/developer/tester-cli-transaction.md

 :::

 The basic premise is the following:
- 1. Fill in a command with the passphrase to a wallet with enough DARK
+ 1. Fill in a command with the passphrase to a wallet with enough DXPH
  2. A transfer will be issued to a randomly generated address
  3. After a moment the type-specific transaction will be issued other randomly generated addresses